Mar 3, 2022 |

 To support the development of the governance of the Hub between now and November 2023, we have selected five organisations following a public application process to form a steering committee.
 Learn more and meet the five members on our shared Medium page with our partners One Future Collective.

-One Future Collective designed a participatory process to lead us towards a concept for a virtual home for Feminist Leaders - and we will continue to document milestones of that journey on our Medium page.
+One Future Collective designed the participatory process to lead us towards a concept for a virtual home for Feminist Leaders - visit our shared blog to explore our reflections from that journey.

 Have questions?